About Techbridge Girls (TBG)

 Our Vision

-TBG envisions equitable STEM learning experiences that celebrate, advocate for and center Black, Indigenous, and all girls* of color to thrive in the Science, Technology, Engineering, and Math (STEM) revolution.
+TBG envisions equitable STEM learning experiences that celebrate, advocate for and center Black, Indigenous, and all girls* of color to feel belonging and reach their full potential in the STEM field of their choice.

 Who We Serve